 How you are planning on using the food can make a big difference for your favorite sous vide recipes.

 If you are using chicken to put on salads, you probably want to cook it first so you can just defrost it and toss it on the salad, even if you are at work.
 If it is a steak that you will be eating on the weekends using the grill, you probably have much more time to cook it the day you are going to eat it.

 So depending on those factors you will want to choose one of the methods that will work best for you.

 The Freeze, Cook, Eat method of sous vide is a great way to have all your meat ready to cook at a moments notice.

 Freezing your food is easy once it is portioned and sealed in sous vide bags.
 Just place the bags in the freezer, preferably in a single layer, and they should be fine.
 The quicker you can freeze your food, the higher the end quality will be, so some people use an ice bath to quickly lower the temperature of the food before placing them in the freezer.

 Cook Your Food

 The second option is to put the frozen food directly into the water bath.
 This will generally increase the time needed to bring the center up to temperature by about 50%.
-For a tender cut this can make a big difference, a 1.5" (40mm) steak would need an extra hour of cooking time.
+For a tender cut this can make a big difference, a 1.5" (40mm) steak would need an extra half hour to hour of cooking time.
 For tough cuts, the extra hour to come to temperature is negligible compared to the 1 to 2 days you are cooking it.

 Pasteurized foods are somewhere in the middle, since once they come up to temperature they need to be held there.
 For a regular chicken breast around 0.5" to 1.5" thick (15 to 40mm) I will usually add an hour to the cook time.
 For real thick breasts I might add 2 hours and for real thin breasts maybe just 20 minutes.